aluxnimm/outlookcaldavsynchronizer/README.md

 #### 1.3.0 ####
 - Add support for Autodiscovery of CalDAV urls
+- Workaround: Since DDay.iCal is not capable to parse events, which contain unsorted TimeZoneComponents, they must be sorted before parsing.

 #### 1.2.2 ####
 - Fixed bug in InitialEventEntityMatcher which caused a duplication of events, when a profile was deleted and recreated.